cado-security/product-help/docs/cado/manage/workers.md

 # What Are the Settings for Workers?

 This section explains the options available for managing workers that are spun up during processing jobs.
-You can access these settings under **Settings > General Settings**.
+You can access these settings under **Settings > Processing**.

 ## Processing
+You can select the trade-off of depth vs speed with the setting **Processing Speed**
+- Light - For fastest processing, which will restrict analysis to log files and other data that is most likely to be of interest
+- Standard - The default setting, which balances depth vs speed
+- Max - The slowest processing setting which performs extra analysis, at the cost of being much slower.
+Larger evidence items will take a long time to process

+## Workers

 - **Maximum Workers**: This setting defines the maximum number of workers (AWS EC2 Instances) that the system can launch for processing.
 If this limit is reached, the platform will pause before starting additional workers.
 The default limit is 5 and the maximum value is 10.
 The platform will also pause if AWS VCPU limits in a region are exceeded.